manwar/theweeklychallenge/content/blog/review-challenge-093.md

     );
 ```

-After this recursion is set up in what is by now the familiar pattern, carrying along a working sum that is returned on reaching the base case.
+After the objects are created recursion is set up in what is by now the familiar pattern, carrying along a working sum that is returned on reaching the base case.

 [**Paulo Custodio**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-093/paulo-custodio/perl/ch-2.pl)